-Due to the amount of muscles worked, the deadlift is a great choice for fat-burning and is also a great exercise for increasing strength.
-If you're looking for an exercise that will improve your physique whilst also lowering your risk of injury then the deadlift is king.
+Due to the number of muscles worked, the deadlift is a great choice for fat-burning and is also a great exercise for increasing strength.
+If you’re looking for an exercise that will improve your physique whilst also lowering your risk of injury then the deadlift is king.

 Wear Flat Shoes Not Running Shoes – If you cannot get hold of any flat shoes then perform the deadlift with bare feet.
 This will keep you closer to the ground which means the bar will have less of a distance to travel.

 Maximise Your Rest Periods – Many studies have found that 3 minutes is the optimal amount of time to improve both strength and size.
 Use this time to lower your heart rate through slow breathing, hydrate, and prepare for the next set.